downshift-js/downshift/README.md

 Both _useSelect_ and _useCombobox_ support he latest ARIA combobox patterns for W3C, which _Downshift_ does not.
 Consequently, we strongly recommend the you use the hooks.
-The hooks have been migrated to the ARIA 1.2 combobox pattern in the version 7 of _downshift_, and there is a [Migration Guide][migration-guide-v7] to explain the differences between the previous pattern and the new one, as well as guides to help out with the migration itself.
+The hooks have been migrated to the ARIA 1.2 combobox pattern in the version 7 of _downshift_.
+There is a [Migration Guide][migration-guide-v7] that documents the changes introduced in version 7.

 The `README` on this page covers only the component while each hook has its own `README` page.
 You can navigate to the [hooks page][hooks-readme] or go directly